Maine Scholarships

 Students must be nominated for this scholarship to the Music Department by a music teacher or music director or be observed in performance by a Music Department faculty member.
 Scholarship students must participate each semester in an ensemble that is approved by the Chair of the Division of Music.
 The deadline to apply is December 1st.
 Read more here.

 Students must be nominated to the Theatre department by a drama instructor or audition in person or via digital recording.
-Scholarship students must also enroll as a Theatre major as their major or one of their double majors.
+Scholarship students must also enroll as a theater major as their major or one of their double majors.
 Scholarship performers must audition for all theater productions produced by the department.
 Scholarship technicians must take on one tech role in a production each academic year.
 The deadline to apply is December 1st.
-More info. here.
+More info.
+Here.

 Deadline's Vary

-This enables thousands of New England residents to enroll at out-of-state New England public colleges and universities at a discount.
+NEBHE’s Tuition Break program, the New England Regional Student Program (RSP), enables thousands of New England residents to enroll at out-of-state New England public colleges and universities at a discount.
 Students are eligible for the RSP Tuition Break when they enroll in an approved major or program.
 Read more here.

 Was this article helpful?